 Managed to escape from Dizengoff Center?
 Why not stroll along the adjacent street?
 It’s filled with restaurants both cheap and luxurious, boutique stores, and leads you straight to the Namal (The Port).
 It’s a wide and inviting street to stop and get a beer in the middle of the day.
 Take your time and soak in Tel Aviv.

 Sarona, built inside a preserved colony of templars, is basically a mall in village form.
 Every store or restaurant got its own little charming villa, and you’ll basically be walking around the green trees and grass, shopping away.
 There’s also a more traditional shopping center, which is mostly for food stalls from around the world.

 Kikar Hamedina \\ Map

 Literally translated, Kikar Hamedina is “The country’s roundabout” (it sounds better in Hebrew).
 This is where rich people go when they’re bored and remember how filthy rich they are.
 Want a bag by the famous what his face?
 This will be the place to get it.
-We recommend walking around and soaking the rich atmosphere.
-Take a look at the prices, it’s hilarious.
+We recommend walking around and soaking in the rich atmosphere.
+Please take a look at the prices; it’s hilarious.

 Sheinkin Street – Trendy and filled with bargains. \\ Map